Washburn Park Water Tower: History

-The original tower was built 1893 by Cadwallader and William Washburn to supply water for the Memorial Orphan Asylum.
+The original tower was built in 1893 by Cadwallader and William Washburn to supply water for the Memorial Orphan Asylum.
 Water was pumped from the Minnehaha Creek to the tower and then piped to the orphanage.
-The tower was purchased by the city of Minneapolis and connected to the city water supply in 1915.The current 110-foot-high water tower was built in 1931 by the City of Minneapolis in an Art Deco style.
+The tower was purchased by the city of Minneapolis and connected to the city water supply in 1915.
+The current 110-foot-high water tower was built in 1931 by the City of Minneapolis in an Art Deco style.

 The tower was one of the last projects of Harry Wild Jones, an architect known for several other Minneapolis landmarks including Butler Square and Lakewood Cemetery Chapel.
 It was intended to add beauty to the developing neighborhood and to create jobs during the Great Depression.
 Along with William S. Hewett (an engineer from the Interlachen Bridge project), he incorporated modern hydro-engineering methods into the tower's design.
-He also gave it its very own unique character with the statue designs that rest on the tower.
 The story goes that as Jones was clearing underbrush at his home nearby, which was also in its construction phase, a giant eagle (with nearly an 8 ft wingspan) had attacked him.
 He had the eagle maimed, captured, and brought to town where it began attracting much attention.
 In part, he used the eagle's extraordinary dimensions (and the artistic skills of John Karl Daniels) to cast the eight concrete lookalikes which now sit atop the tower, watching over their former domain.
 Eight 18 ft "Guardians of Health" were also placed around the tower to prevent any bad-tasting or bad-smelling water pollutants, which were thought to be the cause of typhoid fever outbreaks, from contaminating the water supply.

-Jones's house is located near the tower.
-Partially obscured by new houses and trees, it stands out due to its distinct castle-like style.
+The tower is close to Jones' residence.
+It stands out due to its distinctive castle-like architecture despite being partially hidden by new homes and trees.

 In 1968, a malfunction at a nearby pumping station caused the tower to overflow, flooding the basements of many of the surrounding houses.